Amefuri/codegen-cleanswift-action/README.md

 # codegen-cleanswift-action
-A code generator for cleanswift template.
+A code generator for action in cleanswift template.

 Installation
 ------------